shved/crontab/README.md

 * Add interface to get jobs list
 * Add interface to call one particular job by name
 * Avoid overriding `new` function
+* Crontab can be initialized with particular timezone (time.Local will be used by default)
+* Start crontab ticker separately

 # TODO
 * add Run method test